Finding a Top Financial Advisor Firm in Edina, Minnesota

 Accredited Investors Wealth Management

-Accredited Investors Wealth Management is one of two firms on this list with more than $1 billion in assets under management (AUM).
-The fee-only firm typically serves high-net-worth individuals, pension plans and charitable organizations.
-While there is no minimum account size, the firm imposes a minimum annual fee of $20,000, which could be cost-prohibitive for those with smaller account sizes.
+Accredited Investors Wealth Management has the largest amount of assets under management (AUM) on this list.
+The fee-only firm typically serves non-high-net-worth and high-net-worth individuals, businesses and charitable organizations.
+While there is no minimum account size, the firm imposes a minimum annual fee of $30,000, which could be cost-prohibitive for those with smaller accounts.

 Accredited Investors Wealth Management Background